 We commend SEB for adopting a public policy on nuclear weapons and for having strengthened its exclusion policy in 2014 to cover all types of nuclear weapons producing companies including those involved in the maintenance of nuclear weapons and specifically designed delivery systems.
 We recommend SEB apply the policy to existing contracts and to all financial products including discretionary mandates and externally managed funds.
 We look forward to engaging with SEB, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 SEB's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!